-During conciliation proceedings, any person may be required to After service of a Cease and Desist Order by the District, the offending party shall furnish the District with compliance schedules, interim and final compliance reports, sampling and analysis, and such other information as is reasonably necessary to demonstrate compliance with the applicable discharge standards of this Ordinance.
+During conciliation proceedings, any person may be required to furnish the District with compliance schedules, interim and final compliance reports, sampling and analysis, and such other information as is reasonably necessary to demonstrate compliance with the applicable discharge standards of this Ordinance.
 All such reports, data, and information shall be executed by an authorized representative of the person and certified as to accuracy and completeness by a Registered Professional Engineer licensed by the state of Illinois.
-Interim reports shall be required only when the person fails to achieve compliance within 90 days of the receipt service by the District pursuant to Article IX, Section 2 of this Ordinance of a Cease and Desist Order and shall be submitted no more frequently than once per month.
+Interim reports shall be required only when the person fails to achieve compliance within 90 days of the receipt of a Cease and Desist Order and shall be submitted no more frequently than once per month.

-Compliance Schedules (RD-112) required under this section must be received at served on the District pursuant to Article IX, Section 1 of this Ordinance not later than 15 calendar days after the person's receipt of service by the District of a Cease and Desist Order issued by the District.
+Compliance Schedules (RD-112) required under this section must be received at the District not later than 15 calendar days after the person's receipt of a Cease and Desist Order issued by the District.

-Final Compliance Reports (RD-114) required under this section must be received at served on the District pursuant to Article IX, Section 1 of this Ordinance not later than 15 calendar days after the final compliance date specified in the RD-112 for a given Cease and Desist Order.
+Final Compliance Reports (RD-114) required under this section must be received at the District not later than 15 calendar days after the final compliance date specified in the RD-112 for a given Cease and Desist Order.
 Persons submitting RD-114 forms for a Cease and Desist Order pertaining to effluent discharge violations may limit sampling analyses to only the noncomplying pollutants indicated in the Cease and Desist Order.

 Representative samples must be obtained at each control manhole/sampling chamber identified in the Cease and Desist Order.
 Samples must be taken for a minimum of three days within a two-week period for the monitoring of a wastestream with a flow less than 200,000 gallons per day.
 Where the long-term average flow of a wastestream exceeds 200,000 gallons per day, the user shall take samples for six days within a two-week period.
-At each sampling point where the average discharge flow rate is less than or equal to 200,000 gallons per day (GPD), as established in the user's Discharge Authorization, samples shall be collected for a minimum of three (3) days within a two-week period.
-At each sampling point where the average discharge flow rate exceeds 200,000 GPD, as established in the user's Discharge Authorization, samples shall be collected for six (6) days within a two-week period.
-Sample collection shall conform to the requirements of 40 CFR 403.12(g) and all analyses shall be performed in accordance with USEPA Approved Methods.
+Sample collection shall conform to the requirements of 40 CFR 403.12(g) and all analyses shall be performed in accordance with test procedures established by the United States Environmental Protection Agency in 40 CFR 136.

-Notwithstanding any other non-monetary remedies which the District may have by statute, common law or this Ordinance, any person failing to submit a report or submitting a deficient report to the District, as required hereunder, within the filing period established by the District for such report, shall be assessed a late filing fee, as set forth under Article V, Section 1017 of this Ordinance.
+Notwithstanding any other non-monetary remedies which the District may have by statute, common law or this Ordinance, any person failing to submit a report or submitting a deficient report to the District, as required hereunder, within the filing period established by the District for such report, shall be assessed a late filing fee, as set forth under Article V, Section 10 of this Ordinance.